 - rags for wax and for the oil

 First and foremost, I had to sand away those drips that I showed you.
 Once they were out of the way and the surface was smooth I just painted the whole chair with the Chalky finish paint.
 Three coats covered the dark wood, and the paint dries in 10 minutes so you don’t have to waste your life waiting for it.

 I didn’t have to sand the whole chair, please no!
 Chalky paint is very forgiving that way.
 To protect it, I added wax.
 You can see all of the products I used at the end of the post.

-I won’t show you how to reupholster here.
-But I am sharing a video from Jan Newton.
+I won’t show you how to reupholster here but there’s a handy tutorial for how to reupholster a chair over on Sustain My Craft Habit.
 For my purposes I didn’t have to remove the bottom layers of stuffing.

 While I was looking for the sweatshirt to cover the first chair I also happened upon this t-shirt in a grey cotton.
 And being that I am a bit lazy sometimes, I just stuffed the seat into the t-shirt.

 If it didn’t have that seam in the back I could have gotten away with using the t-shirt as I just showed you.
 I would’ve just tucked the sleeves underneath.
 Unfortunately for me, I didn’t like this look with the seam so I covered the cushion with a linen fabric.